 However, it will not apply to other occasional submissions to HMRC, which will continue to be covered by the current penalty regime for the relevant submission.

-How does the new Late Submission Penalties work?
+How do the new late submission penalties work?

 After you receive a certain number of points an initial financial penalty of £200 will be charged.
 The threshold that must be reached for a penalty to be issued is determined by how often a taxpayer is required to make their submission.

 However, not only will a penalty be charged for that failure but every subsequent failure to make a submission on time.
-This means that those who continually fail to meet their obligations could rack up big fines.
+This means that those who continually fail to meet their obligations could face big fines.